Islay Whisky Distillery Tours

 An Introduction to Islay

-During a visit, you’ll find that not only are there hill ranges to climb (Beinn Bheigier rises to a point 456 metres along an undulating ridge on the east side) but there are lots of stunning beaches to explore, like those on the impossibly scenic Machir and Saligo bays.
+During a visit, you’ll find that not only are there hill ranges to climb (Beinn Bheigier rises to a point of 456 metres along an undulating ridge on the east side), but there are also lots of stunning beaches to explore, like those on the impossibly scenic Machir and Saligo bays.

 Facts About Islay Whisky

-There are a lot of other variables that make Islay whisky so distinct including the water source and the type of barrels used during maturation (usually American ex-bourbon casks or Spanish ex-Sherry casks), but even the shape of the still can make a difference to the final taste.
+There are lots of other variables that make Islay whisky so distinct, including the water source and the type of barrels used during maturation (usually American ex-bourbon casks or Spanish ex-sherry casks), but even the shape of the still can make a difference to the final taste.

-In fact, so exact is the process of making Islay whisky that if a still has to be replaced, the exact same dings and dents are knocked into the new one!
+In fact, the process of making Islay whisky is so exact that if a copper still has to be replaced, the exact same dings and dents in the old one are knocked into the replacement!
 I guess it’s this attention to detail that makes Islay whisky so difficult to copy.

 Related Posts About Islay and Whisky

 I’ve listed a few related posts below that you may find useful when choosing your next Islay adventure.
-You’ll learn a few good tips about whisky as well, so you needn’t feel like a complete novice when you arrive on the island.
+You’ll learn a few good tips about whisky as well, so you don’t need to feel like a complete novice when you arrive on the island.

 - The complete guide to visiting Islay.